AvivYaish/SMTsolver/README.md

 An SMT solver that can solve pure boolean, UF and TQ formulas.

-Accepts formulas in an (almost) SMT-LIBv2 format, see full details in smt_solver.py.
+Accepts formulas in an (almost) SMT-LIBv2 format, see full details below.

-Tested over more than four million random formulas, and compared against Z3.
-Surprisingly, it is quite faster than Z3 on short formulas.
+Tested and compared against Z3 over more than four million random formulas.
+Surprisingly, it is quite faster than Z3 on short formulas (tens of thousands of clauses long).
 When receiving complex formulas as inputs, the solver still holds its ground: it can solve a randomly generated formula with 20 million operators (Not, And, Or, =>, <=>) and 100,000 literals in a few minutes.

 ### Installation
 Download the repository and run: